 National Near Miss Day

-National Near Miss Day is a holiday that’s observed on March 23rd to commemorate a very scary event that happened at the end of the 1980s.
-On March 23, 1989, an asteroid nearly struck the Earth, but fortunately flew right on by.
+National Near Miss Day is a holiday observed on March 23rd to commemorate a very scary event that occurred at the end of the 1980s.
+On March 23, 1989, an asteroid nearly struck Earth but fortunately flew right on by.

-This was asteroid 4581 Asclepius and it was the size of a football field and came within half a million miles of making contact with our planet.
+This was asteroid 4581 Asclepius, and it was the size of a football field and came within half a million miles of making contact with our planet.
 That might not seem like a close call to most people, but on a planetary scale, it was indeed a very close call.
-If the asteroid would’ve made contact with the Earth, then things would’ve been pretty bad.
+If the asteroid had made contact with Earth, then things would have been pretty bad.

 Facts About 4581 Asclepius

-Since we almost got hit by 4581 Asclepius in 1989, we thought that we’d give everyone a little bit more information on this asteroid.
+Since we almost got hit by 4581 Asclepius in 1989, we thought we’d give everyone a little bit more information about this asteroid.

-- This object is considered to be an Apollo-Class Asteroid.
+- This object is considered an Apollo-Class Asteroid.

 - It’s about the size of a football field.